youjung-song/Youjung-song.github.io/_pages/about.md

 Education
 ======
-* PhD in Public Administration, State University of New York at Albany, 2025 (expected)
+* PhD in Public Administration, State University of New York at Albany (2025, expected)
-* MPA in Public Administration, Korea University, 2020
+* MPA in Public Administration, Korea University (2020)
-* BA in Korean Literature & Mass Communications, Sogang University, 2016
+* BA in Korean Literature & Mass Communications, Sogang University (2016)

 For more info
 ------